Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

-Closer to the approach of the current work, are the papers by \citet{CHO14} and \citet{HO15}, even though they do not consider insider information.
-Both papers model beliefs in a robust setting by excluding some paths from the possible evolution of the asset's price process, thus specifying the set of feasible paths on which (super-)hedging arguments are required to work.
-In \cite{CHO14} the authors consider a discrete-time setup and study pricing-hedging duality, showing that in some cases a duality gap may appear.
-In \cite{HO15} a continuous-time setup is considered, and sufficient criteria are given so that duality holds asymptotically.
+Mathematically, our approach is closer to \cite{CHO14}, \cite{HO15}, \cite{BaKuNe17}, \cite{BZZ18}.
+Those papers do not consider insider information, but model beliefs or prediction sets in a robust setting by specifying the set of feasible paths for the possible evolution of the asset's price process.
+The main aim in these papers is the study of the pricing-hedging duality.
+In \cite{CHO14} the authors work in discrete-time and study duality, showing that in some cases a gap may appear, i.e. duality may fail.
+In \cite{HO15} a continuous-time setup is considered, and sufficient criteria are given so that duality holds in an asymptotic sense.
+In \cite{BaKuNe17} the authors consider a continuous-time setting and prediction sets in the space of continuous paths, and provide several duality results.
+Finally, in \cite{BZZ18} the authors obtain duality and monotonicity results for a broad class of constrained optimal transport problems, under some conditions on the space of paths and on the set of admissible transports.

-In the existing literature, the result which most closely resembles any of the conclusions of this paper is the duality result of \cite{HO15}, which is comparable to our main duality result.
-However, \cite{HO15} consider derivatives with uniformly continuous payoff, so that the framework is orthogonal to the present one, where payoffs are assumed to be invariant to time change.
-Also in a similar spirit to our later results is the PhD thesis of \citet{Spoida}, which considers the situation where only finitely many options are available for static trading and, for specific kinds of derivatives, describes the optimal solutions for agents having beliefs on realised variance.
+In the present paper we work in continuous time, so our duality results are comparable to those in \cite{HO15},\cite{BaKuNe17}, \cite{BZZ18}.
+However, \cite{HO15} considers derivatives with uniformly continuous payoff, so that the framework is orthogonal to the present one, where payoffs are assumed to be invariant to time change.
+In \cite{BaKuNe17} these restrictions are substantially weakened, but without the inclusion of other traded options.
+In \cite{BZZ18} analyticity conditions are required on the set of admissible paths, rather than the time-invariance assumed here.
+Also in a similar spirit to our results in Section~\ref{sect:var} is the PhD thesis of \citet{Spoida}, which considers the situation where only finitely many options are available for static trading and, for specific kinds of derivatives, describes the optimal solutions for agents having beliefs on realised variance.